flauwekeul/honeycomb/README.md

 ### Features

+1. Expose `Hex` on `Honeycomb`, adding the possibility to create (individual) hexes and use `Hex`'s static methods without having to create a grid first.
 2. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
-3. Make it an option to filter overlapping hexes when multiple shapes are rendered.
+3. Make it possible to filter overlapping hexes when multiple shapes are rendered.
-4. More examples in docs.
-Preferably examples that show code _and_ the results.
-Still looking for a tool that does this.
+4. Use JSFiddle for better examples.
 5. Explain (hex) directions.
 6. Shiny github.io pages 😎
 7. View should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
 8. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
-9. Add possibility to create individual hexes with different size/orientation/origin/template.
-10. Add helper to easily fall back to a hex's prototype.
+10. Add helper to easily fall back to a hex's prototype?

 ### Refactorings

+1. Don't transpile to ES5.
+Who needs IE anyway?
-1. Only use a single options object for a function argument and never multiple separate arguments?
+1. Only use a single `options` object for a function argument and never multiple separate arguments?
 2. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
 3. Update code (and tests) of `Point` to be more consice with other modules.
-4. Grid shape methods should return Sets instead of arrays.
+4. Grid shape methods should return Sets instead of arrays?
-5. Put tests in same directory as the code they're testing?